 Expect abusive words behind your back.
-If it was said of Jesus, “Behold, a gluttonous man and a drunkard, a friend of tax-gatherers and sinners (Matthew 11:19) should you or I expect anything less?
+If it was said of Jesus, “Behold, a gluttonous man and a drunkard, a friend of tax collectors and sinners!”
+(Matthew 11:19), should you or I expect anything less?
 It follows that being falsified for Christ’s sake is a badge of authenticity.

 IV.
 ONE RESPONSIVE APPROPRIATION 5:12

 Matthew 5:12 “Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.”